Skip to main content

 On 2 September 1941, the Magistrate William Barlas drowned when an avalanche knocked him into the sea whilst he was on the track between King Edward Point and Grytviken.
 He had been Deputy Magistrate at South Georgia since 1920 and Magistrate since 1928, as well as serving in other posts in the Falkland Islands Dependencies.
 His grave is marked with a Celtic cross.

-Many visitors come to South Georgia each year – in 2019 over seventy cruise ship visits brought over 11,000 visitors in the summer as well as scientists on research ships, military visitors and yachts.
-Most come to see Sir Ernest Shackleton’s grave in particular; so the cemetery is popular.
 To prevent trampling of the other graves, visiting groups are asked to limit the number of people inside the cemetery at any time to 100.

 South Georgia cemeteries